drphero/ComfyUI-FASHN-VTON/README.md

 - **guidance_scale**: Recommended 1.5–3.0.
 - **keep_model_loaded**: If set to `false`, the model will be moved to CPU after each inference to save VRAM.

-## Progress Bar

-The inference node supports the ComfyUI native progress bar to show the status of the sampling process.

 ## Credits

 Model by [FASHN AI](https://fashn.ai/).
 Implementation based on their open-source repository.